Anirudh0616/Gravity-Wave-Identification/Typst_Presentation/slides.typ

     - *Signal-to-Noise Ratio (SNR):*
     #[ #set text(size: 0.9em)
     Measures how strongly the true signal stands out from the noise.
-    A Global SNR of $0.97$ indicates a moderately clean signal, while a Local SNR of $0.99$ shows that the oscillatory region is highly informative.]
+    A Global SNR of $0.97$ indicates an extremely noisy signal.
+    ]

     - *Effective Sample Size (ESS):*
     #[ #set text(size: 0.9em)